-For purposes of this Policy Statement, the following definitions apply:

-- The term "affirmative action" means any measure, beyond simply terminating and prohibiting discriminatory practices, that may be used to increase or maintain the percentage of ethnic minorities or women in an educational or other public employer's workforce, or a particular segment of an educational or other public employer's workforce. - The term "discrimination" means denying an employment opportunity or benefit, or taking any adverse employment action, against ethnic minorities or women solely on the basis of their ethnicity or gender. - 3.
-The term "diversity" means the inclusion of a specified percentage of ethnic minorities or women in an educational or other public employer's workforce, in order to obtain the educational benefits of an ethnically or sexually diverse workforce, to provide ethnic minority or female role models for all students, or to alleviate the effects of societal discrimination. - 4.
-The term "education or other public employee" means a person employed in a professional or education support position by an educational employer or in any position by another public employer. - 5.
-The term "educational or other public employer" means a public school district, a college or university, any other public entity which employs education employees, or any other public employer. - 6.
+Preamble ral c that use the effects of ethnic and gender discrimination by particular employers and by society in gen annot be remedied simply by ending discriminatory practices and utilizing employment practices treat people equally regardless of ethnicity or gender, affirmative action may be necessary to ach ue equal employment opportunity.
+Def initions burposes of this Policy Statement, the following definitions apply: The term "affirmative action" means any measure, beyond simply terminating and prohibiting discriminatory practices, that may be used to increase or maintain the percentage of ethnic minorities or women in an educational or other public employer's workforce, or a particular segment of an educational or other public employer's workforce.
+The term "discrimination" means denying an employment opportunity or benefit, or taking any adverse employment action, against ethnic minorities or women solely on the basis of the ethnicity or gender.
+The term "diversity" means the inclusion of a specified percentage of ethnic minorities or women and the provide of the provid - in an educational or other public employer's workforce, in order to obtain the educational ben of an ethnically or sexually diverse workforce, to provide ethnic minority or female role mode for all students, or to alleviate the effects of societal discrimination.
+4. The term "education or other public employee" means a person employed in a professional or education support position by an educational employer or in any position by another public employ 5.
+The term "educational or other public employer" means a public school district, a college or university, any other public entity which employs education employees, or any other public employ 6.
 The term "ethnic minority" means those persons designated as ethnic minority by statistics published by the United States Bureau of the Census.
-This designation shall specifically include American Indian/Alaska Native, Asian, Native Hawaiian or other Pacific Islander, Black, and Hispanic. - 7.
-The term "qualified" means that the person meets the legal requirements for holding the position, and has the skills necessary to perform the functions of the position. - 8. (a) When affirmative action is used to cure the effects of past ethnic or sexual discrimination by a particular educational or other public employer, the term "underrepresented" means that the percentage of ethnic minorities or women in an educational or other public employer's workforce is significantly below the percentage of qualified ethnic minorities or women in the
+This designation shall specifically inclu American Indian/Alaska Native, Asian, Native Hawaiian or other Pacific Islander, Black, and Hispanic.
+7. The term "qualified" means that the person meets the legal requirements for holding the posit and has the skills necessary to perform the functions of the position.
+8. (a) When affirmative action is used to cure the effects of past ethnic or sexual discrimination by a particular educational or other public employer, the term "underrepresented" means that the percentage of ethnic minorities or women in an educational or other public employer's workforce is significantly below the percentage of qualified ethnic minorities or women in the relevant labor market;(b) When affirmative action is used to achieve or maintain diversity in an educational or other public employer's workforce, the term "underrepresented" means that the percentage of ethnic minorities or women in an educational or other public employer's workforce is significantly below the percentage of achieve the educational and societal benefits of ethnic minorities or sexual diversity.

-^{} NEA's current policies reflect a concern with the fact that there traditionally has been a disproportionately low percentage of men employed as teachers in elementary schools, and support the use of affirmative action to cure such underrepresentation.
-The failure to address this concern in this Policy Statement does not in any sense mean that NEA is altering its position in this regard.
-To the contrary, it remains the position of NEA that, in appropriate circumstances, affirmative action should be used to increase the percentage of male elementary school teachers.
-However, because the historical and legal variables involved in the underrepresentation of male elementary school teachers are so markedly different from those involved in regard to ethnic minorities and women, NEA believes that the problems should not be dealt with in the same Policy Statement.

-relevant labor market;

-(b) When affirmative action is used to achieve or maintain diversity in an educational or other public employer's workforce, the term "underrepresented" means that the percentage of ethnic minorities or women in an educational or other public employer's workforce is significantly below the percentage that is necessary to achieve the educational and societal benefits of ethnic or sexual diversity.
+ig i 51 regard.
+To the contrary, it remains the position of NEA that, in appropriate circumstances, affirmative action should be used

+52 to increase the percentage of male elementary school teachers.
+However, because the historical and legal variables involved in

+53 the underrepresentation of male elementary school teachers are so markedly different from those involved in regard to ethnic

+54 minorities and women, NEA believes that the problems should not be dealt with in the same Policy Statement.

-Principles
+1 Principles